zigai/dotfiles/README.md

 ## packages
-Inside the ```packages``` folder, there are lists of packages that can be installed with ```./INSTALL```.
+In the ```packages``` folder, you'll find lists of packages that can be installed using the ```./INSTALL``` script.

-Package lists are structured with package manager names inside brackets followed by the package name to install with it, each on a new line.
+The lists are organized with the package manager name in brackets followed by the package name, each on a separate line.

 Example:
 ```